MystenLabs/walrus-docs/docs/overview/encoding.md

   and each shard contains one blob **sliver** for each blob past PoA.
 Each shard is assigned to a storage node in a storage epoch.
-- An [erasure code](https://en.wikipedia.org/wiki/Online_codes) **encode algorithm** takes a blob, and encodes it as $K$ symbols, such that any fraction $p$ of symbols can be used to reconstruct the blob.
+- An [erasure code](https://en.wikipedia.org/wiki/Online_codes) **encode algorithm** takes a blob, and encodes it as K symbols, such that any fraction p of symbols can be used to reconstruct the blob.
 Each blob sliver contains a fixed number of such symbols.
-- We select $p<1/3$ so that a third of symbols and also slivers may be used to reconstruct the blob by the **decode algorithm**.
+- We select p < 1/3 so that a third of symbols and also slivers may be used to reconstruct the blob by the **decode algorithm**.
 The matrix used to produce the erasure code is fixed and the same for all blobs by the Walrus system, and encoders have no discretion about it.
 - Storage nodes manage one or more shards, and corresponding slivers of each blob are distributed